Car Won’t Start When Engine is Hot? [Causes & Fix]

 The camshaft or crankshaft position sensor is responsible for telling the engine when to start, and if it’s failing, it can prevent the engine from starting when it’s hot.

-A few potential problems with the camshaft or crankshaft position sensor that can lead to hard starting when the engine is hot include:
+A few potential problems with the camshaft or crankshaft position sensor that can lead to hard starting when the engine is hot include electrical issues and a worn-out sensor.

 Fix